lcrawlab/mvMAPIT/README.md

 In its current construction, we recommend against running MAPIT while using R Studio.

 ## R Packages Required for mvMAPIT
-MAPIT requires the installation of the following R libraries:
+mvMAPIT requires the installation of the following R libraries:

 [doParallel](https://cran.r-project.org/web/packages/doParallel/index.html)